jacob-horton/flipster/README.md

 ## Web

 - The frontend of the website
-- Uses React, Vite and Typescript
+- Uses React, Vite and TypeScript
 - Tailwind CSS for styling

-## DB
+## Data (needs to be created)

-- The database
+- Where data for the auth database and api database is stored
-- Uses PostgreSQL in a Docker container
+- Uses PostgreSQL in a Docker container for both